ZeAntonioM/PFL-project2/README.md

 - `removeKey`: Since we needed to update the state, we needed to remove the old pair of the state, because we can't have two pairs with the same variable name.
 To do so, we recursively go through the list, and for each tuple, we check if the variable name is equal to the key we want to remove.
 If so, we return the rest of the list.
 If not, we add the tuple to the rest of the list.

+Concluding, we can run the machine with the `run` function, which receives a state and returns a different state that is the result of the execution of the instructions with the function `execute`.
+The `execute` function receives an instruction, a stack and a state, and returns a tuple with the updated stack and state.
+The `execute` function is implemented with a different procedure for each instruction, and each of those functions returns the updated stack and state.

 ### Part 1 - Testing

 To test the implementation, we used the `testAssembler` function given, and it worked as expected.